Highlight

 Early in the morning, we departure from Kathmandu by Tourist bus / private vehicle towards Bhulbule; from there, we change vehicles and, along the Marsyangdi River, cross the rice fields and the first traditional Nepalese villages; nice views of traditional houses and terraced crops of corn and millet.
 Arrived in the village of Ngadi for our first night in the lodge.

-Number of hours of driving: about 9 h
+Number of hours of driving: about 9 hours

 Final altitude: approximately 1,300 m